ppfmirador/biciregistro-app/README.md

   # Deploy to the PRODUCTION project
   npm run deploy:prod
   ```
+  **Note on Staging Deployment:** The `deploy:staging` script uses `dotenv-cli` to load variables from `.env.staging.local`.
+Ensure this file exists and is configured before deploying to staging.

 - **Deploy only specific services:**
   ```bash
   # Deploy only Hosting (the Next.js app)